The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 Gastronomy Festival

-Quebec City is also a city that celebrates its gastronomy with the same enthusiasm as it celebrates its music and history.
-The Gastronomy Festival highlights the producers, chefs, and artisans who are the culinary pride of the capital.
+Quebec is also a city that celebrates its gastronomy with the same enthusiasm as it celebrates its music and history.
+The Gastronomy Festival highlights the producers, chefs, and artisans who make the capital’s culinary pride.

-The Quebec City Gastronomy Festival brings together the capital's best chefs every autumn for a celebration of Quebec's local produce.
-Gourmet restaurants like Initiale, Laurie Raphaël, and La Tanière³ participate, offering special menus, tasting dinners, and culinary workshops that showcase the richness of contemporary Quebecois cuisine.
+The Quebec Gastronomy Festival brings together each fall the best chefs of the capital around a celebration of Quebec terroir.
+Gourmet restaurants like Initiale, Laurie Raphaël, and La Tanière³ participate, offering special menus, tasting dinners, and culinary workshops that reveal the richness of contemporary Quebec cuisine.

-Quebec City's Old Port Market is the epicenter of the festival's on-site activities: local producers, tastings, culinary demonstrations, and entertainment for children follow one another from morning to night.
-Cheesemakers from Charlevoix, beekeepers from Estrie, market gardeners from Île d'Orléans, and winemakers from the region proudly display their products there.
+The Old Port Market of Quebec is the epicenter of the festival’s on-site activities: local producers, tastings, culinary demonstrations, and children’s entertainment take place from morning to night.
+Cheesemakers from Charlevoix, beekeepers from Estrie, vegetable growers from Île d’Orléans, and winemakers from the region proudly showcase their products there.

-At Carrera Café, we participate in this celebration in our own way: platters made with the best local products from Charcuteries Bio de Charlevoix, aged cheeses from Fromages du Québec, and bread from Boulangerie Borderon et Fils.
+At Carrera Café, we participate in this celebration in our own way: platters crafted with the best local products from Charlevoix Organic Charcuteries, aged cheeses from Fromages du Québec, and bread from Boulangerie Borderon et Fils.
 Our contribution to the great Quebec gastronomic conversation.

 Survive Festivals in Style

-During the FEQ or Carnival, managing your energy is an art.
+During the FEQ or the Carnival, managing your energy is an art.
 Our Grand Prix Iced Latte in the mid-afternoon restarts the engine for the evening concerts.
-Before heading out in -20°C weather in February, our Pit Stop Cappuccino creates a natural thermal shield thanks to the warmth of the coffee and the creaminess of the whole milk foam.
-And for long festival nights that stretch into dawn, our double Pole Position Espresso remains the best known ally: intense, direct, and it doesn't tolerate half-measures.
+Before heading out into -20°C in February, our Pit Stop Cappuccino creates a natural thermal shield thanks to the warmth of the coffee and the creaminess of whole milk foam.
+And for long festival nights that stretch until dawn, our Espresso Pole Position double remains the best known ally: intense, direct, and it doesn’t forgive half measures.

 ★ Festival Headquarters